-1.6.
 Independent Audit

-For alternative subcontracting and/or heavy civil, an independent audit, paid for by the public body, must be conducted to confirm the proper accrual of costs.
+For projects using alternative subcontracting or heavy civil, an independent audit, paid for by the public body, must be conducted to confirm the proper accrual of costs.
 If these options may be part of the project, the general scope of the audit should be outlined in the solicitation documents and defined in the contract (RCW 39.10.385(11) and 39.10.908(9)).
-Additional audit provisions may be a part of the owner processes or requirements; these should also be outlined during the solicitation process.
+Additional audit provisions may be a part of the public body's processes or requirements; these should also be outlined during the solicitation process.
+Public bodies should consider hiring a third-party auditor prior to the start of construction.